-The best thing about the WordPress is, you’ll do almost everything in WordPress by employing a plugin.
+The best thing about WordPress is, that you’ll do almost everything in WordPress by utilizing a plugin.

-That means you don’t got to have any coding skills to feature functionality in WordPress.
+That means you don’t get to have any coding skills to feature functionality in WordPress.
 And there’s a plugin for love or money you would like to accomplish.

-However, there are some common WordPress plugins which are essential for nearly all kinds of WordPress site.
+However, there are some common WordPress plugins that are essential for nearly all kinds of WordPress sites.
 Here are some essential plugins –

 - Rank Math (All-in-one SEO plugin)

 - Addtoanyshare buttons (Social sharing plugin)